Skip to main content

 The specific gravity of ferric chloride usually used is 36 Be, or approximately 4.0lb/gal FeCl3.
 The acid (HCL) content will be within 1.5 to 2% for commercial purposes.

-Different ways of wet PCB etching
+What are the different ways of wet PCB etching?

-Dip technique: The substrate is immersed in the chemical solution and it is retained until all the unwanted layers are removed.
+Dip technique: The substrate is immersed in the chemical solution, and it is retained until all the unwanted layers are removed.

 • Type of chemical etchant